Skip to main content

 }]

-Every object stored in Weaviate has a UUID, which guarantees uniqueness across all collections.
+Every object stored in Weaviate has a UUID.
+The UUID guarantees uniqueness across all collections.

-For example, let's say that we want to represent the fact that "Paul Krugman writes for the New York Times".
-We can do this by establishing a cross-reference relationship that Paul Krugman writes for the New York Times.
-More specifically, a Publication object representing the New York Times can have a cross-reference to an Author object representing Paul Krugman.
+For example, "Paul Krugman writes for the New York Times" describes a relationship between Paul Krugman and the New York Times.
+To capture that relationship, create a cross-reference between the Publication object that represents the New York Times and the Author object that represents Paul Krugman.

 {